KatrBjo/portfolio/README.md

 # portfolio

-Sure!
-Here's the updated README file with the specific details about your education and projects:

 ---

 # Katrine's Portfolio

 Welcome to my personal portfolio!
 This repository showcases a collection of my projects, skills, and experiences.
-Feel free to explore and reach out if you have any questions or would like to collaborate.

 ## Table of Contents